libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Currently Working On**
-- Implimenting Open Ai Features
+- Implementing Open Ai Features
 - Setting up a backend for easy switching between models using the same script.
 - Improving Sub-Agent System and adding sub-agent collaboration.
 - Adding old features to Api (sidelined till sub-agent system is finished)